Mostar: Culture

-Magazine Most, along with Šantić's Poetry Evenings, was most important outlet for cultural and artistic production in the city and the region, offering space for upstart poets and writers.
+Magazine Most, along with Šantić's Poetry Evenings, was the most important outlet for cultural and artistic production in the city and the region, offering space for upstart poets and writers.
 Dani Matice Hrvatske is one of city's significant cultural events and it is commonly sponsored by the Croatian Government and the Government of the Federation of Bosnia and Herzegovina.
-Mostar Summer is another umbrella event which includes Šantić Poetry Evenings, Mostar Summer Festival and Festival of Bosnia and Herzegovina choirs/ensembles.
-The city is a home of music festival named Melodije Mostara (Mostar Melodies), which has been held annually since 1995.
+Mostar Summer is another umbrella event which includes Šantić Poetry Evenings, Mostar Summer Festival, and Festival of Bosnia and Herzegovina choirs/ensembles.
+The city is home to a music festival named Melodije Mostara (Mostar Melodies), which has been held annually since 1995.
 Theatre festivals include Mostarska Liska (organized by the National Theatre Mostar) and The Mostar Spring (organized by the Matica hrvatska Mostar).